MarcoAdami/Pratt-Parser-Rust/README.md

 ### Done

 - Parser
-- Expression
-- Expression -> binary AST
 - Only handle numeric expressions (multiple digit number)
 - Handle error of incorrect input
+- Print Expression in infix notation
 ### In progress

 ### To do
-- Print Expression in infix notation
-- Ability to do operation between terms by id
 - Handle error of number greater than i128
-- Expression -> multiple children AST

 # Essential Resources